 Feeding Rabbit Pellets

 Pellets are basically designed for commercial rabbit production and are quite high in calories.
 As a result, house rabbits fed unlimited pellets may end up with obesity and related health problems, as well as an excess of other nutrients.
 Pellets do have a place in rabbit nutrition, as they are rich and balanced in nutrients.
 However, experts recommend restricting the number of pellets fed and instead feed more fresh vegetables and grass hays.

 Choose a fresh, good quality pellet.
 The House Rabbit Society recommends a minimum of 20-25 percent fiber, around 14 percent protein (no animal protein), and less than 1 percent calcium for most house rabbits (spayed/neutered).
 For adults, the amount should be carefully regulated depending on the size, by weight, of the rabbit.

 As a rule, give about 1/4 cup of pellets to rabbits 5 to 7 lbs., 1/2 cup for 8 to 10 lb. rabbits, and 3/4 cup for 11 to 15 lb. rabbits.
 Baby rabbits can be fed pellets free choice (available at all times) and then the amount can be decreased to 1/2 cup per 6 lb. of body weight by around 6 months of age.

 Treats for Rabbits

-The House Rabbit Society recommends 1 to 2 tablespoons of fresh fruits be given daily as a treat.
-Treats sold in pet stores marketed for rabbits are generally unnecessary and in some cases could cause digestive problems due to their high carbohydrate or sugar content.
+The House Rabbit Society recommends that 6-pound mature adult rabbits (1 to 5 years) be feed 2 tablespoons of fresh fruit daily as a treat.
+Treats sold in pet stores marketed for rabbits are generally unnecessary, and in some cases could cause digestive problems due to their high carbohydrate or sugar content.
 Also, as an alternative to food treats, consider offering twigs from apple or willow trees (pesticide-free only) or other rabbit safe woods.